 If you’re turned down for credit or have some other reason to suspect that a credit report might have erroneously damaged you, get the name of the national credit agency that provided the report.
 A landlord who turned you down for bad credit or a bank that denied you a credit card will tell you which agency issued the report.

 Next, contact the agency and request a copy of the report.
 Keep in mind that if the report contains incorrect information, other agencies could be using the same information in their reports.
 The agency that provided the information must supply you with its report within 30 days of the denial for free.
 Otherwise, it can charge a fee to see a report.

 If you find inaccurate or outdated information, notify the credit reporting agency in writing, explaining the error and demanding that it be immediately corrected.
 If the agency investigates and does nothing, and if you are still sure the report contains errors, contact the Federal Trade Commission or your state attorney general’s office nearest you.

 It’s important to know your rights under the Fair Credit Reporting Act:

 - You have a right to know what’s in your file.
 Contact the credit-rating agency that issued a report that was used to deny you credit, housing or employment.
 You’re entitled to a free report for any of these reasons: Information was used against you; you are a victim of identity theft and place a fraud alert on your file; your file contains inaccurate information that resulted from fraud; you’re on public assistance or you have been unemployed but expect to apply for work within 60 days.

-- All consumers are entitled to one free report every 12 months from each of the national credit bureaus.
+- All consumers are entitled to one free annual credit report from each of the national credit bureaus.

 - You have a right to ask for your credit score.
 Credit reporting agencies provide these.
 In some instances, mortgage lenders will tell you your score when you apply for a loan.
 Also, some credit card issuers now include up-to-date scores in their monthly statements.